TimTeaFan/dplyover/README.md

 use cases in mind.
 I tried to keep the effort low, which is why this package *does not* internalize (read: copy) internal {dplyr} functions (especially the ‘context internals’).
-This made it relatively easy to develop the package without (i) copying tons of {dplyr} code, (ii) having to figure out which dplyr-functions use the copied internals and (iii) finally overwritting these functions (like `mutate` and other one-table verbs), which would eventually lead to conflicts with other add-on packages, like for example {tidylog}.
+This made it relatively easy to develop the package without:

+1.  copying tons of {dplyr} code,
+2.  having to figure out which dplyr-functions use the copied internals and
+3.  finally overwritting these functions (like `mutate` and other one-table verbs), which would eventually lead to conflicts with other add-on packages, like for example {tidylog}.

 However, the downside is that not relying on {dplyr} internals has some negative effects in terms of performance and compability.